University of Colorado Boulder

 Having a solid understanding of data structures and fundamental algorithms is increasingly essential for data scientists.
 This course provides learners a comprehensive overview of data structures and algorithms with an emphasis on processing large datasets.
 Topics include basic data structures such as arrays, heaps, and hash tables, as well as complex data structures like quadtrees for special applications.
 Also covered are algorithms involving these data structures such as sorting, order-statistics, traversals, and more.
 Special topics include spatial data structures, geometric algorithms and parallel algorithms for data processing.
 Learners will benefit from basic programming exercises that reinforce core concepts.

-Vital Skills for Data Scientists (3 of 4 courses will be live for the May-June session)
+Vital Skills for Data Scientists (All 4 courses live)

 Advancing a career in data science requires understanding the field as a whole and going beyond just building technical competence.
 In these courses, learners receive an introduction to the entire field of data science, including the terminology of the field, the typical stages of problem-solving, and some primary application areas for data science.
 Learners will also analyze and understand ethical issues in the field of data science, visualization strategies, the challenges of providing security in dealing with large data sets, and the leading approaches and techniques for data security.